PseudoGod541/nuclear-xai-summarizer/README.md

 ## 📋 Sample Output

 ```
 On June 5, 2024, Unit 3 experienced a temporary loss of power due to a failed generator control module.
 No radiation was released.
-Investigation revealed that the failure was due to aged circuit components.
+Full power was restored within 3 hours..

 ```